abdulrahim2002/thinkersclub/README.md

 # Site Settings
 name: Jekflix
 title: Jekflix | A blog theme for Jekyll
-description: Jekflix is a template for Jekyll inspired by Netflix and made by Abdul Rahim.
+description: Jekflix is a template for Jekyll inspired by Netflix
 tags:
   - blog
   - template